 Sashin did a study of 257 cadavers divided into three groups, defined by age: Group I, 1 to 39; Group II, 30 to 50; Group III, 60 and above.
 In Group I, it was found that the sacroiliac joints were smooth and regular, except for two that showed microscopic degenerative changes.
 The joint space was narrow, and the surfaces were moist, with no free synovial fluid, except in two pregnant women.
 Pathologic changes were not evident.
 Group II developed irregular, uneven, and coarse granular tissue on the joint surfaces, mainly on the ilium.
 The sacral articular surface changed from a clear, cream-white color to a yellow hue.
 The iliac articular surface cartilage became irregular and coarsely granular, with erosions and osteophytes at the margins.
 Tears, erosions, and fibrotic changes, along with loose connective tissue strands appeared between the sacral and iliac surfaces.
 Blood vessels swelled within the joints and brought plasma cells and lymphocytes, sometimes replacing degenerated joint surface areas with vascular connective tissue.
 These changes appeared more as the subjects advanced from their 40s to their 50s, until mobility becomes very restricted and, in some cases, absent due to fibrous and boney ankylosis.
 Pathological degenerative changes were seen in 91% of males and 77% of females in group II.
 Group III showed degenerative changes in all SI joints with boney ankylosis present in 82% of the males and 30% of the females.
 Joint changes from group I to III were considered to be degenerative.
 Sashin concluded that “pathologic changes in the sacro-iliac joints are very common.
 These changes are progressive and increase both in extent and intensity with the age of the individual.”

 Bowen & Cassidy agree with Sashin but make two additional statements that should be noted.
 In childhood, the articular region of the sacroiliac joint is smooth and flat, with free movement in all directions .
 By the early twenties, the joint surfaces begin to change; a convex ridge and a corresponding sacral groove develop along the length of articular surfaces.
 Further, they found that, in subjects over 30, “Plaque formation and peripheral erosions became increasingly common.
 The joint space contained some flaky, yellow, amorphous debris.
 By the 50s, “the articular surfaces became totally irregular with deep erosions, sometimes exposing the subchondral bone.
-A large amount of flaky, amorphous, yellow debris covered both sides of the joint…” By the 60s cellular debris was common, and evidence of intra-articular fibrous interconnections or adhesions were observed.
+A large amount of flaky, amorphous, yellow debris-covered both sides of the joint…” By the 60s cellular debris was common, and evidence of intra-articular fibrous interconnections or adhesions was observed.
 In later years, ankylosis within the joint is almost always due to fibrous adhesions whereas the boney ankylosis is more specifically said to be outside the joint, along the margins of the capsule.
 Only one joint, other than those with ankylosing spondylitis, had true boney ankylosis within the joint.
 In agreement with Sashin, the changes of the joint surfaces from smooth to rough with aging were considered to be degenerative, but they added that the degeneration occurred mainly at the margins of the joints.

 Conversely, proponents of the keystone concept [3, 13-15] p55 believe that the increasing roughening of the sacroiliac joint surfaces is a normal response to gains in body weight after puberty, which serves to increase friction as a functional adaptation to standing upright.
-They stated that this friction would, hypothetically, enhance form closure and be beneficial in weight transfer during lifting, gait, and shock absorption.
-They considered these roughenings to be “a nonpathologic adaptation to the forces exerted at the SI joints, leading to increased stability;” this is a central concept in the keystone form and function hypothesis.
+They stated that this friction would, hypothetically, enhance form closure, and be beneficial in weight transfer during lifting, gait, and shock absorption.
+They considered these roughening to be “a nonpathologic adaptation to the forces exerted at the SI joints, leading to increased stability;” this is a central concept in the keystone form and function hypothesis.
 They dismiss pathology as a factor in joint surface changes and consider Sashin’s and Bowen & Cassidy’s conclusions to be merely opinions.
 However, a careful reading of their own study , will show that they picked out the parts of Sashin’s and Bowen & Cassidy’s studies that support their ideas and ignore the important parts that contradict them.

 Vleeming’s and Snijders’ own studies only mention the beginning stages of degeneration, such as coarseness of the joint surfaces with interdigitating ridges and grooves, but make no mention of the signs of continued degeneration within the joint which would not agree with the concept of form closure, such as tears, erosions, fibrotic changes, loose connective tissue strands, and debris, as noted by other researchers.
-They refer to these signs of severe degeneration as simply “cartilage changes” or roughenings.
+They refer to these signs of severe degeneration as simply “cartilage changes” or roughening.
 What they fail to consider is that, in any other joint or biomechanical model, these signs would signify moderate to severe osteoarthritis, and cannot be considered normal.

 To supposedly test their concept, Vleeming et al. studied the coefficients of friction of sacroiliac joint surfaces and found that roughening of the surfaces, and the presence of ridges and grooves, increased friction in the joint.
 While there is no doubt that friction was increased, it was misleading to saying that the friction in the sacroiliac joint was a normal response in a normal joint because any hypermobile joint will undergo shearing forces that degenerate the surfaces and limit motion.

-Highly mobile, cartilage covered, non-suspensory weight bearing joints, including the knee and ankle[16-18], do not exhibit the severe degeneration, such as interlocking ridges and grooves, which are evident in the sacroiliac joint; in other words, these other joints, when normal, have mechanisms to withstand weight-bearing without forming frictional surfaces.
-It is only after injury to the ligaments that these joints undergo degenerative changes, which may loosely be interpreted as frictional surfaces.
+Highly mobile, cartilage covered, non-suspensory weight-bearing joints, including the knee and ankle[16-18], do not exhibit the severe degeneration, such as interlocking ridges and grooves, which are evident in the sacroiliac joint; in other words, these other joints, when normal, have mechanisms to withstand weight-bearing without forming frictional surfaces.
+It is only after an injury to the ligaments that these joints undergo degenerative changes, which may loosely be interpreted as frictional surfaces.

 Additionally, degenerative changes at the margins of other weight-bearing joints, such as the lumbar spine, including lipping and spurring, contribute to stability in hypermobile intervertebral joints, but there is no question that they are pathological.
 Yet, keystone proponents insist that similar changes in the sacroiliac joints are normal; otherwise, their model of form closure would fall apart.